MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ## When should I add sounds?
-Sounds should be added when they either inform or reinforce the user's mental model of your application.
-Due to their unique user interfaces, mixed reality applications have a greater need for informing and reinforcing sounds than applications on a traditional 2D screen.
+Mixed reality applications often have a greater need for sounds than applications on a 2D screen, due to the lack of a physical interface.
+Sounds should be added when they inform the user or reinforce interactions.

 ### Inform and reinforce
-* Interactions like button presses often have several stages.
-Use sounds to reinforce stage transitions.
-Supplementing the visuals with audio accounts for the lack of a physical interface with tactile feedback.
+* Interactions often have several stages.
+Consider using sounds to reinforce stage transitions.
 * For events not initiated by the user, such as asynchronous process completions and incoming messages, the field of view might not contain related visuals.
-Use sounds to inform the user.
+Consider adding sounds to inform the user.

 See below for examples of interactions, events, and suggested sound characteristics.